Marker Logo

 Village of McDowell Marker image.
 Click for full size.

-Photographed By Robert H. Moore, II, February 27, 2009
+Photographed by Robert H. Moore, II, February 27, 2009

 1. Village of McDowell Marker

 Inscription.
 Union troops camped in the fields south of here between April 17, 1862, and the Battle of McDowell on May 8.
-They deployed artillery, including “two twelve pounders [that] were planted on the plateau in the read of [the church] so as to cover the bridge” over Bullpasture River.
+They deployed artillery, including “two twelve pounders [that] were planted on the plateau in the rear of [the church] so as to cover the bridge” over Bullpasture River.
 After the battle, wounded of both armies were cared for in the church.
 The dead were buried in its cemetery, across modern U.S. 250 (the old Staunton-to-Parkersburg Turnpike).

 The house of Confederate Capt.
 Felix Hull is to the northwest facing the turnpike.
 It was Federal headquarters before the battle and Confederate Gen. Stonewall Jackson’s headquarters afterward.
 U.S. Gen. Robert C. Schenck probably wrote the message below from that building.

 The home of Hull’s brother, George Washington Hull, just west of the turnpike, also served as a hospital after the battle.
 A Virginia Military Institute cadet, who arrived on May 9, later recalled, “There was a dead man laid on top of the piano, and in the dining-room on the table there was a litter with a man on it….
 He died after about half an hour….
-I was ordered to bury the two of them, which
+I was ordered to bury the two of them, which I did.
+They found a resting place under a big sugar maple along the bank of the river.”

 Paid Advertisement